Gigliuto History, Family Crest & Coats of Arms

 The surname Gigliuto was first found in Ferrara, a city and comune in Emilia-Romagna, northern Italy, capital city of the Province of Ferrara.
 One of the first records of the name was when Gigliolo Giglioli was listed there in 1185.

-Important Dates for the Gigliuto family
+Early History of the Gigliuto family

 This web page shows only a small excerpt of our Gigliuto research.
 More information is included under the topic Early Gigliuto History in all our PDF Extended History products and printed products wherever possible.